MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Analysis

 \subsection{Test-time Multi-turn Feedback}

 We evaluate test-time multi-turn feedback on TheoremQA to assess whether MulFeRL training improves a model’s ability to use external natural-language feedback for inference-time revision.
-At inference time, GPT-4o provides feedback using the same feedback request/application prompts as in training, and the feedback is restricted to identifying errors and suggesting repair steps without revealing the answer.
-Figure~\ref{fig:testtime_multiturn} shows that more feedback turns improve all methods, while MulFeRL consistently achieves the best performance across turns and a higher final plateau than GRPO and Critique-GRPO.
-This indicates that MulFeRL can exploit external feedback more effectively to refine its solutions and improve performance under multi-turn feedback.
+GPT-4o provides feedback using the same prompts as in training, without revealing answers.
+Figure~\ref{fig:testtime_multiturn} shows that more feedback turns improve all methods, while MulFeRL consistently achieves the best performance across turns.
+This indicates that MulFeRL can exploit external feedback effectively to refine its solutions and improve performance under multi-turn feedback.
 Performance also tends to level off in later turns, suggesting diminishing returns as the feedback simulator becomes the dominant limiting factor.